mahaabdulla/sharedPrefrence/README.md

-# sharedPrefrence

-This simple App is about using SheardPrefrence Packeg -store data local
+SharedPreference App

+This simple app demonstrates how to use the shared_preferences package in Flutter to:

+    Store data locally on the device

+    Maintain data persistence between app sessions

- -freindly UI design
+    Provide a clean and user-friendly UI design